section-engineering-education/engineering-education/articles/create-a-simple-rest-api-application-using-typescript-and-nodejs/index.md

 ### Step 2: Install project dependencies
 In this application, we are going to use the following Node.js libraries.

-- **TypeScript**: TypeScript compiler with static set type definitions.
+- **TypeScript**: A TypeScript compiler with static set type definitions.
-- **Ts-node:** allow us to run and configure Typescript execution environments.
+- **Ts-node:** Allows us to run and configure Typescript execution environments.
 - **Express**: Node.js web application framework for setting and managing web-based server.
 - **@types/express**: Type definitions for Express
 - **Morgan**: A Node.js HTTP request logger middleware for Node.js.
-- **@types/morgan**: Type definitions for morgan.
+- **@types/morgan**: Type definitions for Morgan.
-- **Axios**: A Node.js promise-based HTTP client library for Node.js for sending HTTP requests to query and consume resources from APIs.
+- **Axios**: A Node.js promise-based HTTP client library for Node.js, for sending HTTP requests to query and consume resources from APIs.
 - **@types/Axios**: Type definitions for Axios.
 - **Nodemon**: A server utility library for monitoring changes of the code on a text editor.
 It automatically restarts the server whenever code changes are detected.